 Are you prepared?

-Winter is a special time, it changes the countryside and mountains in the colder months and airflows to a magical wonderland, transforming the landscape to become a new and exciting world, but it can be dangerous!
+Winter is a special time, it changes the countryside and mountains in the colder months to a magical wonderland, transforming the landscape to become a new and exciting world, but it can be dangerous, in fact very dangerous.

 Do you possess the skills?

 The thing with winter is an accident can be extremely serious, especially due to the shorter daylight hours and the time of day you choose to run.
-So I thought it was a good idea to share some knowledge and advice.
+What can seem like a normal run can very quickly turn into a nightmare, especially if minor errors are allowed to add up meaning when an accident happens, the minor errors add up to become a compound error and this can be a very serious problem.

 Equipment, what should you take?